IAmalmuhandis/student-portfolio/README.md

 # Hadi Umar
 I did my contribution to the project , by create the file hadi.html and created my profile
+# Sadiq sagir shariff
+I made my contribution by making changes on our profiles.